 25. High-Gloss Floors

-High-gloss floors, often in materials like polished marble or tile, were a hallmark of high-end 1980s living rooms.
+High-gloss floors, often in materials like polished marble or tile, were a hallmark of high-end living room flooring in the 1980s.
 These reflective surfaces added an element of luxury and made rooms feel more open and bright.
 While high-gloss flooring can be harder to maintain, it offers a sleek, modern look that can elevate your living space.
 Today, opting for a high-gloss finish on floors or even on certain furniture pieces can create a clean, contemporary aesthetic.

 26. Flocked Wallpaper